Vara-Lab/Vara-Contract-Utils/README.md

 The builder contains the next methods:

 - `send_to`: Set the address to send the message
-- `blocks_to_send_delayed_message`: Set the blocks to wait until send the delayed message, it only works if you call the `send_delayed` and `send_delayed_with_reservation`, It's optional, by default is 0.
+- `delay_in_blocks`: Set the blocks to wait until send the delayed message, it only works if you call the `send_delayed` and `send_delayed_with_reservation`, It's optional, by default is 0.
 - `service_name`: Service to call from a sails contract, this method is optional, but if you set the service name, you have to set the method name.